containers/buildah/contrib/buildahimage/README.md

 the fuse kernel module has not been loaded on your host system.
 Use the command `modprobe fuse` to load the module and then run the container image.
 To enable this automatically at boot time, you can add a configuration file to `/etc/modules.load.d`.
 See `man modules-load.d` for more details.

-## Compatible with old versions
-For compatibility reasons, some Linux distributions with a kernel version of 3.10.0 and less will not work when using the stable image that is based on fedora:32.
-This centos7 image can be used to work on those distributions.

-Changes between it and stable:
-- change base image from `fedora:latest` to `centos:7`
-- remove `--exclude container-selinux` when installing `buildah` and `fuse-overlayfs`, for details pls check [here](https://bugzilla.redhat.com/show_bug.cgi?id=1806044)
-- update the sed logic of storage.conf (the final result is the same, this change just changes the methodology)

-> for more details of the compatible discussion pls check the [issue: 2393](https://github.com/containers/buildah/issues/2393)